 ROLE: Logo and book design | CLIENT: DSTLRY

-Titles include inaugural anthology, THE DEVIL'S CUT, Jock's sci-fi thriller GONE, James Tynion IV and Christian Ward's SPECTREGRAPH, and spooky festive anthology THROUGH THE BOUGHS: A YULETIDE OFFERING
+Titles include inaugural anthology, THE DEVIL'S CUT and spooky festive anthology THROUGH THE BOUGHS: A YULETIDE OFFERING

 THROUGH THE BOUGHS: A YULETIDE OFFERING